DeeptradeProtocol/sui-deepbook-wrapper-package/README.md

 # sui-deepbook-wrapper-contract

-DeepBook V3 wrapper that manages DEEP token fees and collects trading fees from swaps.
+DeepBook V3 wrapper that manages DEEP coin fees and collects trading fees from swaps and orders.

-## Fee Collection Design
+## System Design

 ### Overview

+The DeepBook wrapper provides two main functionalities:

+1. Swap facilitation with fee collection in native coins
+2. Order creation support with DEEP coin provision and SUI-based fee collection

+### Swap System

-The DeepBook wrapper collects fees in the native token of each trade (base token for quote→base swaps, quote token for base→quote swaps).
+The wrapper collects fees in the native coin of each trade (base coin for quote→base swaps, quote coin for base→quote swaps).
-These fees are stored in a `Bag` data structure, organized by token type.
+These fees are stored in a `Bag` data structure, organized by coin type.

+### Order System

+The wrapper provides DEEP coins from its reserves when users need additional DEEP to cover DeepBook's native fees.
+This service is only needed when:

+- The pool is not whitelisted by DeepBook (whitelisted pools don't require DEEP)
+- The user doesn't have enough DEEP in their wallet or balance manager

+## Fee Structure

+### Order Fees

+The wrapper implements a two-tier fee structure for orders:

+1. **Deep Reserves Coverage Fee**

+   - Only applies when users borrow DEEP from wrapper reserves
+   - Charged in SUI coins
+   - Amount equals the value of borrowed DEEP coins
+   - Not charged if user has sufficient DEEP or uses whitelisted pools

+2. **Protocol Fee**
+   - 1% of the Deep Reserves Coverage Fee
+   - Only applies when Deep Reserves Coverage Fee is charged
+   - Collected in SUI coins

+### Fee Exemptions

+No fees are charged when:

+- User has sufficient DEEP in their wallet or balance manager
+- Trading on pools whitelisted by DeepBook (which don't require DEEP)

 ### Design Considerations

-- **Fee Storage**: Fees are stored by token type in a Bag data structure
-- **Access Pattern**: Direct access by token type when withdrawing fees
-- **Admin Operations**: Only the admin (when withdrawing fees) might experience slightly higher gas costs as the number of token types grows significantly
+- **Fee Collection**: Swap fees are collected in native coins of the trade, while order fees are collected in SUI coins
-- **DEEP Token Usage**: The wrapper withdraws all available DEEP tokens for each trade, returning unused tokens afterward.
+- **DEEP Usage**: The wrapper provides DEEP only when necessary, optimizing for user convenience and system efficiency

-### Future Optimizations

-While the current implementation is sufficient for current use cases, potential future optimizations could include:

-- Periodic consolidation of small fee balances (e.g., bot which would run the withdraw function for small balances, swap to DEEP, and top up wrapper using join method)
-- Selective DEEP withdrawal - only taking the estimated amount needed for each trade instead of the entire wrapper's DEEP reserve

-The first optimization would only become necessary if DeepBook transitions to permissionless pool creation AND the ecosystem grows to support thousands of token types with active trading.
-Given that DeepBook pools are currently permissioned, this is not an immediate concern.
+- **Whitelisted Pools**: Zero-fee operations for whitelisted pools encourage liquidity provision on strategic venues

 ## Economic Considerations

 ### DEEP Treasury Sustainability

-The wrapper provides DEEP tokens from its treasury for trades on non-whitelisted pools, while collecting fees in the traded tokens.
-This creates a potential economic risk:
+The wrapper maintains a DEEP coin treasury to support both order creation and swaps on non-whitelisted pools.
+Key economic factors:

-- **Risk**: High volume of low-value token trades could deplete the DEEP treasury faster than the collected fees can replenish it (when converted back to DEEP)
-- **Impact**: The wrapper could become economically unsustainable if the value of consumed DEEP exceeds the value of collected fees
+- **Revenue Streams**:
+  - Swap fees in native traded coins
+  - Order fees in SUI coins
+- **Cost Coverage**: Deep Reserves Coverage Fee ensures the wrapper can replenish its DEEP treasury
+- **Protocol Growth**: Protocol Fee – 1% of Deep Reserves Coverage Fee – supports ongoing development and maintenance

-### Potential Mitigations
+### Risk Management

-Several approaches could address this economic risk:
+Several mechanisms ensure economic sustainability:

-1. **Token Whitelisting**: Limit wrapper usage to specific tokens with sufficient value and liquidity
+1. **Value-Equivalent Fees**: Deep Reserves Coverage Fee matches the value of provided DEEP
+2. **Selective DEEP Provision**: DEEP only provided when necessary
+3. **Whitelisted Pool Optimization**: Zero-fee operations for strategically important pools
+4. **Multi-Coin Treasury**: Diversified fee collection in both native coins (swaps) and SUI coins (orders)

+### Future Optimizations

+Potential future enhancements could include:

-2. **Dynamic Fee Structure**: Implement variable fees based on token liquidity, value, or historical usage patterns
+1. **Dynamic Fee Structure**: Adjust fees based on market conditions and DEEP availability
-3. **DEEP Usage Limits**: Set caps on DEEP consumption per token type or per time period
-4. **Value-Based Fee Model**: Use oracles to charge fees based on the USD value of trades rather than token quantity
-5. **Monitoring & Governance**: Implement monitoring systems and governance mechanisms to adjust parameters or pause support for problematic tokens

-The initial deployment will focus on supporting established tokens while monitoring economic patterns to ensure long-term sustainability.
+2. **Advanced Treasury Management**: Automated DEEP replenishment strategies
+3. **Enhanced Pool Whitelisting**: Strategic pool selection for zero-fee trading
+4. **Monitoring Systems**: Real-time tracking of DEEP usage and fee collection

+The current implementation provides a solid foundation for sustainable operations while maintaining flexibility for future improvements.